nopnop2002/esp-idf-ssd1306/DeviceAddDemo/README.md

 ```

 This project uses the following functions to install the i2c driver.
+This function determines which i2c port to use inside the function.
 ```
 i2c_master_init(&dev, CONFIG_SDA_GPIO, CONFIG_SCL_GPIO, CONFIG_RESET_GPIO);
 ```

 This project allows you to use an initialization function that does not install the i2c driver.
+This function specifies the i2c port to use as the function argument.
 ```
 i2c_bus_add(&dev, bus_handle, i2c_num, CONFIG_RESET_GPIO);
 ```